 How to get rid of a charley horse: This problem plagues athletes and sedentary folks alike.
 If you’ve ever been jolted out of sleep by a searing pain in your leg that leaves you gasping for breath, you know all too well how painful a muscle cramp can be.
-If you’ve never experienced a charley horse (sometimes misspelled Charlie Horse), you can count yourself lucky.
+If you’ve never experienced a charley horse (sometimes misspelled as Charlie Horse), you can count yourself lucky.
 In this article, we share four of the most proven methods to overcome or prevent muscle cramps.

 What is a Charley Horse?

 A charley horse, as they are most often referred to, is an involuntary reaction that causes the nerves that control the muscle (usually the calf muscle) to misfire, causing the muscle to freeze and lock into a contracted position.
 A charley horse can be quite painful and can leave you hobbling around for a few days.
-Besides calf muscles, the muscles in the soles of the feet can cramp as well, which can also hurt terribly.
+Besides calf muscles, the muscles in the soles of the feet can cramp as well.
+This can also hurt terribly.
 Cramps can occur in any part of the body when muscles over-exert.
 For example, a drummer might get hand cramps after performing outside at a summer event.

 There is a bit of debate in the scientific community about what causes a charley horse because they often occur in healthy people, sometimes striking at night for no apparent reason.
-For example, muscle cramps can occur in middle-aged and older people, but they are also common in athletes (long-distance runners and cyclists) and others who maintain active lifestyles.
-What is known is that certain groups are more prone than others and that certain factors are likely to increase the risk.
+For example, muscle cramps can occur in middle-aged and older people, but they are also common in athletes (like, long-distance runners and cyclists) and others who maintain active lifestyles.
+What is known is that certain groups are more prone than others to get charley horses and that certain factors are likely to increase the risk.

 People at Risk to Get a Charley Horse